Being able to restructure assemblies gives you viewing and functional flexibility, even if you no longer have access to the originating CAD system.

 To remove parts from a subassembly, using the Assembly Browser, simply left click the part you want to remove from a subassembly and drag the part to the assembly name at the top of the Assembly Browser.

 Most CAD packages allow the user to “instance” geometry, placing a copy of a part more than one time in an assembly.
 An example of this is when you have four holes in an assembly and it is time to apply fasteners to those four holes.
 Using automatic placement tools, you can select all four holes and add fasteners to them faster than adding the fasteners one by one.
 Almost always, when you use instances in an assembly, you are certain that they will always look and behave the same as one another.

 However, sometimes you need to break instances, for example if you want them to be a different color, or you need to make a change in one of them for any reason.
-TransMagic allows you to break instances, either individually or all at once.
-To break instances, select the instance you want to break, right-mouse click to launch the right button menu, and select Change > Break Instances.
+TransMagic allows you to break instances, either individually or all at once (see Figure 3).
+To break instances, select the instance you want to break in the Assembly Browser, then right-mouse click to launch the right button menu, and select Change > Break Instances.
 To break all instances, choose Break All; otherwise, select Break Selected.

 We hope this article has been helpful; please direct any comments or questions to email@example.com.